arc42/PDFminion/go-app/PRD.md

 - read and consume external documentation.
 - always try to find the latest version of external documentation or libraries.

-- The PDF manipulation code already
+- The PDF manipulation code already exists.
+Leave that unchanged for now.

 ## 10. Current Tasks